 Bastion would have known that cough was an evasion.
 Justice simply didn’t care.

 Well, he didn’t care about my emotional volatility.
 He did care about the mission that had drawn us back into the close proximity we’d eschewed for years.

 His eyes slid over me, ignoring my nakedness.
 “You don’t have it.”

 I hugged my pelt closer to my chest before I shook my head in deflated confirmation.
 I didn’t have it, so we should….

 My hand went for the door of the car Justice had been leaning against, but he pushed between me and the metal.
 “You realize we’re on a deadline.
 A permanent deadline.”

 I clenched my fists, then relaxed them.
 Reminded myself that it was Justice’s brother who lost a little more will to live with each passing hour.
-Plus, Justice was skipping a very important capstone seminar to help us hunt for Bastion’s wolfsfell.
+Plus, Justice was skipping a very important capstone seminar to help us hunt for Bastion’s pelt.
 His surliness deserved the benefit of the doubt.

 Still, his ailing brother and I were closer than siblings.
 We’d been a family of two for the past few years, out earning cash to pay for the others’ education.
 It wasn’t as if I was likely to forget that our seven-day window had already dwindled down to just a hair more than five.

 Bastion’s decline was a pang in my gut that I ached to mitigate.
 And I had a temporary solution right there in my arms.